15 Expats Talk about Health Insurance and Healthcare in Ecuador

 As a foreigner living in Ecuador, will I have access to public healthcare?
 What is it like?

 "Just want to tell about my experience with IESS during covid.
 I was diagnosed with high risk prostate cancer in January 2021.
 As no so called elective surgeries were being done by IESS I had a catheter for 5 plus months until I paid out of pocket for what is called TURP surgery.
 Even before that I started hormone therapy at IESS.
 So it took about 4.5 months for me to start treatment.
 After that it was about another month before I started radiation treatments.
 I know a lot of folks rag on IESS but to be honest considering covid and full hospitals I was satisfied with the time frame.
 I stayed in Quito and received 38 radiation treatments, treatment everyday 5 days a week.
 I was treated with respect and never met anyone who wasn't professional and very friendly.
 All questions I had were answered and they made sure that I understood what was happening with my treatment.
 So I just want to give a shout out to IESS and let expats know that you can have a good experience if you just show a little patience and stay on top of things.
-I won't know my prognosis for about 4 more months but feel the complete experience was very positive," said one expat.
+I won't know my prognosis for about 4 more months but feel the complete experience was very positive," remarked one expat living in Ecuador.

 What have your experiences during the pandemic with the local healthcare system been like?